FTP

 NFS Services Screen

-The System > Services screen includes two icons on the NFS service row:
+The System > Services screen includes two options on the NFS service row:

 The UDP protocol is deprecated and not supported with NFS.
 It is disabled by default in the Linux kernel.
 Using UDP over NFS on modern networks (1Gb+) can lead to data corruption caused by fragmentation during high loads.